When a policyholder’s computer is damaged, we have the ability to take the hard drive out of the computer and analyze it for loss related damages.

 A solid state hard drive (SSD)

-A solid state hard drive (SSD) actually has NO disk or movable mechanical components; however it is designed to store data using an integrated circuit assembly.
+A solid state hard drive (SSD) actually has NO disk or movable mechanical components; however, it is designed to store data using an integrated circuit assembly.
 This relatively new technology uses electronic interface compatible with traditional hard drive disk, therefore making it faster and permitting simple replacement in common applications.
-However, per unit of storage, SSDs are still far more expense that HDD – hence retrieving lost data is a fairly costly endeavour.
+However, per unit of storage, SSDs are similar in cost to HDD’s now.

 USB Flash Drives